domdisanto/BST270-Project/README.md

 Data from Annette Choi's article can be found at https://github.com/fivethirtyeight/data/tree/master/foul-balls.
 The `foul-balls.csv` file was used to re-create the article's second figure.

 Neither article or analysis required data files that contain sensitive information, so I have also stored all data within my own repository under `Data` in project specific folders `tennis-times` and `foul-balls` respectively.
+These folders include the respective `README` documentation for each article's data source.